Many of the package tourists relaxing in the palm-fringed resorts of Sri Lanka will be unaware of what lies beyond its beaches.

-For example, Polonnaruwa, its capital between the 11th and 13th centuries, with its serene reclining Buddha.
+For example, Polonnaruwa, the country’s capital between the 11th and 13th centuries, with its serene reclining Buddha.
 Or the train descending through the heart of the tea-growing country from Pattipola, the highest station in Sri Lanka, to the colonial hill town of Bandarawela.

-Polonnaruwa was the second capital of Sri Lanka after the destruction of Anuradhapura in the 10th Century.
+The UNESCO World Heritage Site of Polonnaruwa was the second capital of Sri Lanka after the destruction of Anuradhapura in the 10th Century.
 This compact site is stuffed with architectural treasures, with hundreds of tombs, temples, statues and stupas.

 Kandy, the capital of Sri Lanka’s highlands, was the last bastion of Buddhist political power against the colonial forces.
 Nowadays, visitors flock there for its pleasant climate and the World Heritage Site of The Temple of the Tooth.

-The town of Galle on Sri Lanka’s south-western coast, a UNESCO world heritage site since 1988, is known for its colonial architecture, its fort and its laid-back vibe.
+The town of Galle on Sri Lanka’s southwestern coast, a UNESCO world heritage site since 1988, is known for its colonial architecture, its fort and its laid-back vibe.

-Before the 2004 Boxing Day Tsunami, this tradition was practiced by around 500 families.
+Before the 2004 Boxing Day Tsunami, this tradition was practised by around 500 families.
 However, the tsunami changed all that, and nowadays most of the stilt fishing that visitors see is enacted to create that perfect Instagram moment.